Developers

 Unconventional Circumstances

-The technology ecosystem in Ukraine was preparing for a force majeure, with employee relocations to the western part of the country.
-That plan anticipated moving key staff abroad or expanding capacities in offices in other countries, according to Kaukenas.
+According to Kaukenas, the technology ecosystem in Ukraine was preparing for a force majeure, with employee relocations to the western part of the country.
+That plan anticipated moving key staff abroad or expanding capacities in offices in other countries.

 The “force majeure” (French for “superior force”) clause is a contract provision that relieves the parties from performing their contractual obligations when certain circumstances beyond their control arise.
 It is applicable when performance is inadvisable, commercially impracticable, illegal, or impossible.

-However, nothing could have prepared for the barbaric targeting of civilian infrastructure and a humanitarian catastrophe executed by the invading Russian troops.
+However, nothing could have prepared for the barbaric targeting of civilian infrastructure and the humanitarian catastrophe executed by the invading Russian troops.

 “We hear these tales of people delivering code in between air raid sirens or developers going into active military service to defend their country.
 This is truly heroic and only indicates the resilience of Ukrainian people,” offered Kaukenas.